 The game takes place from a first person perspective, however there are no weapons.
 Daniel cannot fight monsters and the only choice is to run or hide.
 Along with self-preservation, the players must keep the hero sane.
 In order to stay sane, he must keep moving and pushing the plot forward, as well as making sure there is always light.
 It is often necessary to scour every corner for oil and tinderboxes.
-Oil will allow Daniel to use a lamp to provide it with light and tinderboxes can be used to light candles and torches strewn throughout the mansion.
-If Daniel remains in the dark for too long,he will gradually lose his sanity.
-As Daniel loses sanity, the world will distort and become hard to navigate and will gradually fall apart and the Shadow will find the player.
-The player must evade the shadow entirely, but this will affect Daniel's sanity as to hide from the shadow, the player must also hide in the dark.
-The player must also never look at the Shadow because if Daniel stares at it too long, his sanity will be fully compromised and the shadow will find the player and take a deadly physical form.
+Oil will allow Daniel to use a lamp to provide him with light and tinderboxes can be used to light candles and torches strewn throughout the mansion.
+If Daniel remains in the dark for too long, he will gradually lose his sanity.
+As Daniel loses sanity, the world will distort and become hard to navigate and the monsters will be able to sense the player.
+The player must evade the monsters entirely, but this will affect Daniel's sanity as to hide from the monsters, the player must also hide in the dark.
+The player must also never look at the monsters because if Daniel stares at them too long, his sanity will be fully compromised.

 - "Амнезия: Призрак прошлого" -- Russian spelling

 - "Unknown" -- Working title